All Episodes

 He's got no story to tell.

-He can't go up there and say, You want four more years of this?
+He can't go up there and say, you want four more years of this?

-Working together, we can make it even better.
+We can make it even better.

 He can't say anything like that.